WillBrock/wdio-test-reporter-service/README.md

 		reporterOutputDir : `./reports`, // This must match the outputDir from the wdio-test-reporter username          : `jenkins@foobar.com`,
 		apiPoken          : `12345`, // Found in the console.testreporter.io site
-		project_id        : 283, // Only needed if using more than one project
-		codeVersion       : `10.0.1`, // code version can also be set here }]],
+		projectId         : 283, // Only needed if using more than one project codeVersion       : `10.0.1`, // code version can also be set here }]],
 ```